blytkerchan/blytkerchan.github.io/_posts/2011-07-13-from-notw-in-the-gmt-morning-to-ubb-in-the-edt-afternoon-an-example-of-devoted-journalism.markdown

 ---
 author: rlc
+categories:
+- Social Media
+- Journalism
+- Politics
 comments: true
 date: 2011-07-13 01:17:42+00:00
 layout: post
-title: "From #NotW in the GMT morning to #UBB in the EDT afternoon -- an example of devoted journalism"
-wordpress_id: 1570
 tags:
 - journalism
+title: 'From #NotW in the GMT morning to #UBB in the EDT afternoon -- an example of devoted journalism'
+wordpress_id: 1570
 ---

 I've just been catching up on my Twitter account's updates for today, where possibly the only non-tech person I follow, a politics journalist from the CBC called Kady O'Malley (@kady and @anotherkady) is still tweeting after 15 hours.